 Did this respectful gesture of acknowledgment require great time and effort?
 Not at all.
 It only took building a new organization-wide habit, whose impact on the company was not just noticeable but measurable, too.
 Quinlan saw civility proliferate throughout the offices, while patient satisfaction scores rose in tandem with new referrals.

-The takeaways: First, you must acknowledge others’ presence before you can acknowledge their importance; second, when you show love to others, they show it right back.
+The takeaway: You must acknowledge others’ presence before you can acknowledge their importance; second, when you show love to others, they show it right back.

 To adopt the “10-5 Way” (or a similar approach) into your organization, start by establishing norms of respectful acknowledgment for everyone to follow.
 You, the leader, must model these norms first and foremost.